 When I managed Netpulse’s trade show presence at IHRSA (10,000 attendees); it was the company’s first real trade show experience and we had to define everything from scratch.
 In the end, the show was very successful for us, and I learned a ton of best practices.
 This post is a breakdown of those best practices, in chronological order, from preparation months prior to the day of the show.

-Inbound marketing is all about attracting targets to your website, providing them with valuable content and capturing their contact information when they download, thus making them leads.
-Once you have leads, your goal is to further educate them about your product until they request a demo to talk to your sales team, becoming a marketing qualified lead (MQL).
+Inbound marketing is all about attracting targets to your website, providing them with valuable content and capturing their contact information when they download, making them leads.
+Once you have leads, your goal is to further educate them about your product so they request a demo to talk to your sales team, therefore becoming a marketing qualified lead (MQL).

-So what happens between when you get a lead and when they become an MQL?
+So what happens between the time you get a lead and when they become an MQL?
 The key is to nurture them in a systematic, automatic and effort-free way.To do this, you need to build lead nurture workflows.
-This is simply a drip campaign of emails: a series of emails that are scheduled to send in a series, one after another, until the lead takes a desired action, like requesting a demo.
+This is simply a drip campaign of emails: a series of emails that are scheduled to send every few days or weeks, one after another, until the lead takes a desired action, such as requesting a demo.

 Setting up lead nurture workflows is straight forward.
 Let’s break it down:

 Inbound marketing requires a variety of different content types to appeal to personas in your audience.
-Some people enjoy reading long ebooks, while others would prefer watching a webinar.
-One of the more popular content mediums is infographics: well designed graphics that visually display data to tell a story.
+Some people enjoy reading long ebooks while others prefer watching a webinar.
+One of the more popular content mediums is infographics: well-designed graphics that visually display data to tell a story.